 There are many different types of barcodes, and you have probably seen these everywhere – In newspapers, posters, publications, and products.

 - Code 25, Code 11, Code 32

-But scan these, and they will give you a serial number, a promo code, or even a website address.
-Guess an alternate way to call barcode is “alphabet of the machines”.
+Scan one of these, and they will give you a serial number, a promo code, or even a website address.
+An alternate way to think of barcodes is “alphabets for the machines”.

 17) PUNCH CARD

 This is an ancient way to record data.
-There will be a piece of paper with printed numbers, time slots, and/or alphabets – Just punch a hole on the appropriate one.
+This is a piece of paper with printed numbers, time slots, and/or alphabets – Just punch a hole on the appropriate one.
 These are probably still in use at some factories or restaurants for timekeeping.

 18) OPTICAL MARK READING (OMR)

 Remember these “shade the circles” papers you get in examinations?
 The multiple-choice-questions?
 That is called optical mark reading (OMR), and it works pretty much the same as punch cards.
 Except that you shade the slot instead of punching a hole.